westurner/tools/index.rst

 runC is a container abstraction

-  runc is a CLI tool for spawning and running containers according to the OCI specification.
+  runc is a CLI tool for spawning and running containers according to the :ref:`OCI` specification.

-- runC builds upon the :ref:`libcontainer` abstraction and the OCI (*Open Container Initiative*) container specification.
+- runC builds upon the :ref:`libcontainer` abstraction and the :ref:`OCI` container specification.
 - runC works on :ref:`Linux`, :ref:`OSX`, and :ref:`Windows`.
 - runC containers do not require a daemon process.
 - runC containers can run as e.g. a systemd service unit.